theneuronprogrammer/SDCND/SDCND/Traffic_Sign_Classifier/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/archit69/Traffic_Sign_Classifier/blob/master/Submission-Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration